-Visions of moonlight glistening on the bay and candlelight dinners with the sound of the waves lapping onto the shore while eating delicious seafood meals are all part of the experience of visiting Half Moon Bay.
+Visions of moonlight beams glistening on the bluffs and bay and candlelight dinners.
+The sound of the waves lapping onto the shore while eating delicious seafood meals is all part of the experience of visiting Half Moon Bay.
 If you are looking for a getaway, listed below are reasons why you should put this area, with beautiful beaches and golf courses on your bucket list.

-Half Moon Bay is located on Highway 101, 30 miles south of the San Francisco Bay area and 50 miles south of Santa Cruz.
+The city of Half Moon Bay is located near Highway 1, 30 miles south of the San Francisco Bay area and 50 miles south of Santa Cruz.
 Stunning vistas along the coastline beckon you to stop and breathe in the fresh air.
 The adventurous might want to drive the 375 miles from Los Angeles on Highway 101, with Highway 1 often crisscrossing it, and hugging the Pacific Ocean coastline.

 Fun Fact: Thanks to citizens banding together early on, many of the buildings in this seaside community have been preserved.
 Preservation efforts have saved what is claimed to be the first steel-reinforced bridge in the United States.
 It was built using recycled San Francisco streetcar cables.
 Today, this charming, white-railed bridge is the gateway to downtown for visitors exiting Highway 101.

 Note: My journey was a comp trip provided by Chamberlin PR and the gracious people in Half Moon Bay.
-I am most appreciative, for, without the guidance from locals, I would not have discovered many of the places I will share with you in this article.
+I am most appreciative, for, without local guidance, I would not have discovered many of the places I will share with you in this article.
 All opinions are my own.

 1. Explore Main Street

-Half Moon Bay bakeries are numerous.
+Half Moon Bay offers numerous bakeries.
 A specialty of the area is artichoke bread.
 This unusual and filling bakery delight is delicious and a must-try when you are in the area.
 Half Moon Bay embraces this vegetable by applying it to clothing and kitchen accessories in various ways.

 Fun Fact: Castroville, considered the Artichoke Capital of the World, is an hour away.